yxlin/yxlin.github.io/_docs/basics/simulation.md

 }
 ```

-The simulation starts from the for loop,
+The simulation starts from the for loop.

-> for (i in 1:n) {...}, which
+> for (i in 1:n) {...}

-represents presenting a cup of tea after another until the last nth cup.
+The for loop presents a cup of tea after another until the nth cup.
-Before the participant make a decision regarding each cup of tea, the chance
+Before the participant make a decision, the chance probabilities of the two
-probabilities of the two possible outcomes are stored in _x0_ variable.
+possible outcomes are stored in _x0_ variable.

 ```
 probs <- c(probMT, probTM)
 x0[i, ] <- probs